ionide/ionide.github.io/content/Editors/Code/options.md

 #### `FSharp.autoRevealInExplorer`

-Set the activity (left bar) where the project explorer view will be displayed.Requires restart.
+Controls whether the solution explorer should automatically reveal and select files when opening them.
+If `sameAsFileExplorer` is set, then the value of the `explorer.autoReveal` setting will be used instead.

 **Type:** `enum`